wpdevup/tap-chat/readme.txt

 Requires at least: 5.8
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 0.6.1
+Stable tag: 0.7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Lightweight click-to-chat button for WhatsApp.
 Floating action button + shortcode.
 GDPR-friendly, no tracking.

 == Description ==
 Tap Chat adds a beautiful floating button that opens WhatsApp chat in one click.
-It’s intentionally simple and performance-first: tiny CSS/JS (≈3 KB), no external requests, no trackers, and no database bloat—so it won’t slow your site.
+It's intentionally simple and performance-first: tiny CSS/JS (≈3 KB), no external requests, no trackers, and no database bloat—so it won't slow your site.
 Use the global floating button or insert a button anywhere with the `[tapchat]` shortcode.

 **Features:**
 - Floating button site-wide (position left/right).
 - Custom phone (international format), default message, label, size, and color.
 - Shortcode: `[tapchat phone="49123456789" message="Hello" label="Chat now"]`
+- WordPress Color Picker for easy color selection
+- Separate size controls for desktop and mobile devices
+- Hide label options for icon-only display on desktop and/or mobile
+- Perfectly round button when label is hidden

-**New in 0.1.2**
+**New in 0.7.0**
-- RTL-aware layout (icon/label order)
+- WordPress Color Picker integration for button color
+- Separate mobile button size control
-- Option: hide label on mobile (<480px)
+- Hide label on desktop option for cleaner design
-- Option: append current page title & URL to the default message
+- Improved button shape (perfectly round when label hidden)
+- Better responsive design controls

 == Installation ==
-1. Upload `chatly` to `/wp-content/plugins/`.
+1. Upload `tap-chat` to `/wp-content/plugins/`.
 2. Activate the plugin via *Plugins → Installed Plugins*.
 3. Go to *Settings → Tap Chat* and set your phone number.